Diagnosis of AMKD requires a genetic test

 no-cost APOL1 genetic test for eligible* patients?

-*APOL1 testing may be available at no cost to patients who meet the following criteria: 1.
-African ancestry, 2. declined kidney function (CKD stages 1-4), 3. absence of diabetes, 4. no history of dialysis or kidney transplantation.
+*APOL1 testing may be available at no cost to patients who meet all of the following criteria: 1.
+African ancestry, 2. decline in kidney function (CKD stages 1-4), 3. absence of diabetes, 4. no history of dialysis or kidney transplantation.

 Geographic limitations may apply.
 Additional terms and conditions apply.
 This program is subject to change or discontinuation without notice.